bdelacretaz/sling-adaptto-2016/README.md

 The following commands demonstrate the content-driven dynamic routing:

-Create some content, with a .routing script that specifies the use of a backend worker with the 'fileserver' role for JSON rendering:
+Create some content, with a .routing script that specifies the use of a backend processor with the 'fileserver' role for JSON rendering:

     export H=localhost
 	curl -u admin:admin -Fsling:resourceType=test http://${H}/tmp/test